Topological Lattice Defects by Groupoid Methods and Kasparov's KK-Theory

 To demonstrate the above ideas, we first present in Sec.~\ref{Sec:OldExample} a classical well understood example of a bulk-boundary correspondence principle, which we re-analyze here within the newly proposed framework.
-In Sec.~\ref{Sec:NewExample}, we apply the formalism to a 2-dimensional lattice with a defect, for which we present numerical simulations of non-trivial bulk-defect correspondence principles.
+In Sec.~\ref{Sec:NewExample}, we apply the formalism to a 2-dimensional lattice with a disclination defect, for which we present numerical simulations of non-trivial bulk-defect correspondence principles.
 As we shall see, for a lattice model which supply the top generator of the first Kasparov group in Eq.~\ref{Eq:KK0}, there are topological states localized around a single point, the core of the defect, whose existence and characteristics are fully determined by the type of the defect and by the asymptotic properties of the lattice models.
 In materials science, the lattice defect mentioned above is known as a topological defect.
 They are rationalized by a topological charge given by the so called deficit angle (see Sec.~\ref{Sec:Discussion}).
 Using our formalism, we identify the unit of this topological charge with the top generator of the Kasparov group $KK^1 (C^\ast(\ZM^3),\CM)$.